Nielsen equivalence in closed surface groups: Graphs and Stallings' folding

-For ordinary graphs, a \emph{fold} is a surjective morphism $\varphi\colon V\to V'$ such that $\varphi$ \emph{only} identifies two edges which share a common endpoint.
-A morphism injective on all links is an \emph{immersion}.
+A \emph{Stallings fold, or simply fold,} is a surjective morphism of graphs $\phi\colon V\to V'$ such that $\phi$ only identifies two edges which have a common endpoint.
+A morphism of graphs induces maps of links of vertices, and a morphism inducing injections on all links of vertices is an \emph{immersion}.
 Immersions of graphs are $\pi_1$--injective.
+A graph is \emph{core} if it doesn't have any valence one vertices.

 \begin{theorem}[\cite{stallings}] A morphism of finite graphs $\varphi\colon V\to V'$ factors as

 where $\phi_i$ is a fold and $V_k\immerses V'$ is an immersion. \end{theorem}